drewbelf/markdown-cv/index.md

 “The Latest in St. Bonaventure Scholarship: When Emerging and Senior Scholars Meet.” *The Cord* 67, no. 3 (2017): 20–22.

 `2014`
-“Raining on the Absurd: Entering into Solitude with Thomas Merton.” *The Reed*d 16 (2014): 35–45.
+“Raining on the Absurd: Entering into Solitude with Thomas Merton.” *The Reed* 16 (2014): 35–45.

 ### academic presentations